citp/privacy-policy-historical/q/qu/qus/qusec.in.md

 This site may contain hypertext links to websites that are not created or maintained by QUSEC RETAIL VENTURES.
 This Privacy Policy and Rules applies only to this Website and not to any of these third party websites.
 QUSEC RETAIL VENTURES is not responsible for the accuracy, relevance, timeliness, or completeness of those third party websites.
 The inclusion of any link to such websites does not imply endorsement, sponsorship, or recommendation by QUSEC RETAIL VENTURES of the site.
 QUSEC RETAIL VENTURES disclaims any liability for links

-(1) from another website to www.Qusec.in and
+(1) from another website to www.homeneed.com and

-(2) to another website from www.Qusec.in
+(2) to another website from www.homeneed.com

 QUSEC RETAIL VENTURES cannot guarantee the standards of any website to which links are provided on this site nor shall QUSEC RETAIL VENTURES be held responsible for the contents of non- QUSEC RETAIL VENTURES websites, or any subsequent links.
 For this reason, QUSEC RETAIL VENTURES does not represent or warrant that the contents of any third party website is accurate, compliant with state or central law, or compliant with copyright or other intellectual property laws.
 QUSEC RETAIL VENTURES does not endorse the contents of these third party websites in any way.
 Also, QUSEC RETAIL VENTURES is not responsible for web casting or any other form of transmission received from any linked website.
 Any reliance on the contents of a third party Website is done at your own risk and you assume all responsibilities and consequences resulting from such reliance.
 By using this website, you signify your assent to the QUSEC RETAIL VENTURES Privacy Policy and Rules.
 If you do not agree to this policy, please do not use the site.

 We reserve the right, at our discretion, to change this policy at any time.
 Please check this page periodically for changes.
-Your continued use of www.Qusec.in following the posting of changes to these terms will mean you accept those changes.
+Your continued use of HomeNeed.com following the posting of changes to these terms will mean you accept those changes.

 **How to Contact Us**

-www.Qusec.in is controlled and operated by QUSEC RETAILVENTURES.
-Please forward any comments or complaints or any questions regarding privacy to “info@Qusec.in”.
+www.homeneed.com is controlled and operated by QUSEC RETAILVENTURES.
+Please forward any comments or complaints or any questions regarding privacy to “wecare@homeneed.com”.

 Contact details

 •           Customer Care: 080 6700 6969

-•           Email: info@qusec.in
+•           Email: wecare@homeneed.com